Kieferrrrr/PterodactylRun/README.md

 ## install-repair.py
 PterodactylRun comes with a python file called "install-repair.py", this file is for installing the required modules that Python3 installs might not come with.
 The other function of this file is for rebuilding the utility files "config.ini" and "scores.json".

+## Minimum Technical Requirements
+PterodactylRun was created using a mix of Python 3.9.1 and Python 3.11.3 and it functions fine on both of these versions however the modules which require installation have minimum Python version requirements.
+At the time of development the install-repair.py file will install the versions of the modules specified below.
+Bearing this in mind, at the time of development you will require a minimum of Python 3.8 to run this code.

+### PyGame 2.5.2
+Python >= 3.6

+### Requests 2.31.0
+Python >= 3.7

+### Configparser 6.0.0
+Python >= 3.8

 ## Licensing and Chromium Information